-• How current is your Self Evaluation Form – and who wrote it anyway?
+- How current is your Self Evaluation Form?

 Compliance: There is no time not to be ready.

 What really matters to the DfE is whether or not schools are compliant with all the regulations by which they are bound.
-However different from each other independent schools may be, they should be absolutely united in their compliance with the Independent School Standards and Regulations (ISSR) and – for boarding schools – the National Minimum Standards (NMS).
+All independent schools must meet all the paragraphs of the Independent School Standards in order to maintain their registration; All Boarding schools must meet the National Minimum Standards (NMS).
 The DfE is very clear and unambiguous about this requirement.

 Issues with Compliance